-He received a PhD in Economics and Finance from the University of Manchester (UK) and a PhD in Economic Sciences from the University of Naples Parthenope.
-Since 2013 he is Full Professor of Economic Policy at the University of Naples Parthenope and from June 1, 2015 to May 31, 2019 he was Director of the ISSM which, following his project presented to the CNR, has become part of the current ISMed.
+I received a PhD in Economics and Finance from the University of Manchester (UK) and a PhD in Economics from the University of Naples Parthenope.
+Since 2012 I am a Full Professor of Economics at the University of Naples Parthenope.
+From June 2015 to May 2019 I was the Director of the Institute for Studies on Mediterranean Societies which sSSM which, following his project presented to the CNR, has become part of the current ISMed.

-He has been “visiting professor” at numerous universities, including the University of Wisconsin Milwaukee (USA), the University of Santiago de Compostela (Spain) and the University of Manchester (UK) and has been a member of several Scientific Councils of national and international institutions.
+I have been “visiting professor” at numerous universities, including the University of Wisconsin Milwaukee (USA), the University of Santiago de Compostela (Spain) and the University of Manchester (UK).